 According to my parents, I was born in Milwaukee in 1944 and lived there until about 1949.
-At that time dad got a job at Allis Chalmers Corporation in West Allis, so my younger sister, parents, and I moved to a small lower apartment on South 63rd Street.
+At that time, dad got a job at Allis Chalmers Corporation in West Allis so my younger sister, parents, and I moved to a small lower apartment on South 63rd Street.
 Mom and dad enrolled me in a small Catholic School, Saint Mary's Help of Christians on South 61st Street.
-I vividly remember Sister Colleen, my second grade teacher.
+I vividly remember Sister Colleen, my second-grade teacher.
 She was very kind and beautiful, and also encouraged me to become an altar boy.
 When I didn't go to school, I remember often walking down the block with my father to visit my paternal grandfather and grandmother who lived three blocks away.
 Every summer we would jump into dad's old late 30s Ford and drive up to Marshfield 200 miles away to visit my maternal grandparents.
-I loved going up there because there was a lot of room to play there in a big field with my aunt who was about my age.
+I loved going up there because there was a lot of room to play there in a big field with my aunt who was one year older than me.

 Recollections of Korean War

 General Douglas MacArthur played a big role in both the Second World War (World War II) and the Korean War.
 MacArthur was a five star Army General who had been the U.S.'s commander-in-chief and hero of Pacific troops which had defeated Japan during World War II in 1945.
 He had also overseen the American occupation of Japan following the end of the war.
 When the Korean War broke out on June 25, 1950, with North Korea's occupation of South Korea, President Truman appointed MacArthur as commander-in-chief of UN troops in Korea.
 Starting with the Battle of Inchon in September of 1950, the UN troops under MacArthur's command had landed behind North Korean lines and started to push the North Koreans out of Seoul and past the 38th Parallel back into North Korea.

 1. General MacArthur's Recall From Korea And Return to America